EU sees maritime aid corridor to Gaza opening this weekend amid famine fears

 "All these American weapons are killing our kids, and killing us wherever we go.
 We don't need aid from them, we need them to stop the killing, stop the death," he said, as Gazans sifted through rubble nearby after another Israeli airstrike.

-While welcoming the latest efforts to increase the flow of aid to Gaza, UNRWA, the United Nations' relief agency for the Palestinians, added a strong dose of caution.

-"... there's an easier, more efficient way of bringing in assistance and that is via the road crossings that connect Israel with Gaza," spokesperson Juliette Touma said.

-The United States and other countries have also been airdropping supplies but the amounts involved are small.
+The United States and other countries have also been airdropping supplies, though the amounts involved are small.

 Five Palestinians were killed and several were wounded when boxes of aid dropped by planes fell on them by mistake in northwest Gaza on Friday, said Mahmoud Basal, spokesman of the Civil Emergency Service in Gaza.